 The University Hospital for Tumours is the only institution in Croatia providing prevention, diagnosis, treatment and support to patients with solid tumours with a multidisciplinarity and patient centred approach.
 All services are available at the cancer centre.
-On yearly basis, the programs are revised in order to better suit patients' expectations
+On a yearly basis, the programs are revised in order to better suit patients' expectations.

-The University Hospital for Tumours was founded in 1968 by professor lyo Padovan, a member of the Croatian Academia of Sciences, based on the model of the Istituto Nazionale Tumori in Milan.
+The University Hospital for Tumours was founded in 1968 by professor Ivo Padovan, a member of the Croatian Academy of Sciences, based on the model of the Istituto Nazionale di Tumori in Milan.
 The building was a donation from the city of Zagreb via a patient support group League Against Cancer.
+In 1976 in Dubrovnik, we hosted the meeting where OECI was founded.
 In 2010, the Hospital merged with the University Hospital for Traumatology and the University Hospital Sisters of Charity, becoming the second largest hospital complex in Croatia.
 The University Hospital for Tumours has preserved its policy of patient centred holistic cancer care.
 Due to development planning and quality assurance policies, the technical capacities and human resources meet the highest standards in the Region.

 The Institute focuses on application of relevant translational data.
-Due to the volume of breast cancer pathology and involvement in Her2 studies, the research is based on patient's stratification according to markers predicting the response to therapy.
-As research on sporadic and inherited genetics solid tumours in Croatia is not an already established research field, the Institute is determined to change that notion focusing on breast, colorectal cancers and sarcomas.
+Due to the high volume of breast cancer and rectal cancer pathology, the research is based on patient stratification according to markers predicting the response to therapy.
+Another line of research is genetics of sporadic and inherited solid tumours and therapy response.
 Clinical research, other than multicentric clinical trials, focus on quality of life after treatment, nutritional aspects and other general health cancer related issues.